 If you want to develop deeper, more meaningful connections with leads and clients, you need to focus on who they really are and what they’re looking for.

-This post was updated July 19, 2023.
+This post was updated Jul.
+8, 2024.

 According to Chris J. Henry, a broker with Estate & Investment Realty Group of Marin and the San Francisco North Bay, education is vital when it comes to working with seniors.
-That’s why he turns his first meeting with senior clients into a teachable moment, covering everything from the transaction itself to the clients’ goals for the sale.
+That’s why he turns his first meeting with senior clients into a teachable moment, covering everything from the transaction itself to the client’s goals for the sale.

 The result isn’t just good for his senior clients; it’s been good for Henry as well.
 While raising his stature in his own market, he has made a name for himself in the industry, training more than 1,500 agents each year on matters relating to probate, trusts and senior transitions.

-Rather than trying to convince buyers and sellers that you’re better than the next agent, you can convince a core group of potential clients that you’re literally the only agent in your market who’s qualified to do what you do.
+Rather than trying to convince an array of buyers and sellers that you’re better than the next agent, you can convince a core group of potential clients that you’re literally the only agent in your market who’s qualified to do what you do.
 Here, we’ll talk about just some of the niches that are available in today’s market — and how to make your marketing matter to the clients who need you most.

 Getting past ‘Jack-of-all-trades’